1f604/base51a/README.md

 # base52A - a visually unambiguous alphabet for URLs

-This alphabet was designed for URLs but can be used for other purposes.

 ## Background

 I was creating a URL shortener and of course, short URLs are meant to be read and typed by humans.
 This creates a problem when characters are visually similar, such as O and 0.

+Although this alphabet was designed for URLs, it can be used for other purposes.

+## Scheme

 Dealing with visually ambiguous character groups: